 3. Create functional health information systems, preparedness plans and coordination mechanisms during emergencies.

-This project recognises the importance of the role of women in public health emergencies.
-Women will comprise of at least fifty per cent of all trainees, all rapid response teams (RRT) and preparedness committees will target the inclusion of women, and the role of women leaders will also be encouraged.
+This project recognised the importance of the role of women in public health emergencies.
+Women comprised of at least fifty per cent of all trainees, all rapid response teams (RRT) and preparedness committees included women, and encouraged the role of women leaders.

-The project is delivered through a consortium led by Christian Aid; and including Amref Health Africa (AMREF), National Meteorology Agency (NMS) and the Federal Ministry of Health/ Gambella Region Health Bureau.
+The project was delivered through a consortium led by Christian Aid; and included Amref Health Africa (AMREF), National Meteorology Agency (NMS) and the Federal Ministry of Health/ Gambella Region Health Bureau.

-The 24 month project is funded with £500,000 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).
+The 24 month project was funded with £500,000 from UK Aid, part of the Disaster and Emergencies Preparedness Programme (DEPP).